Teaching Support Resources

 Shared Common Core Syllabus Template Language

-Teachers should also keep in mind how course learning outcomes feeds into the educational aims and institutional learning outcomes, and ensuring an constructive alignment between learning outcomes, teaching and learning activities, and assessments.
+Teachers should also keep in mind how course learning outcomes feeds into the Common Core’s programme learning outcomes and HKU’s educational aims and institutional learning outcomes, ensuring an alignment between learning outcomes, teaching and learning activities, and assessments.

 Communication-Intensive badged courses are courses that consist of a syllabus with components that explicitly develop communication-related knowledge, skills and attributes, an educational aim of the university and supports the building of student future readiness.
 Students that have completed CiC-badged courses will have the C-I course badge visible on their transcripts, also known as Academic Attainment Profile (AAP).